Trade Show Pests: How to Ditch Them and Get to Selling

 - Adequately Staff Your Booth.
 If the show is one with high traffic, it's probably worth it to have more than one booth staffer.
 That way one rep can spend more time with the hottest prospects while the other handles the marginal potential visitors.

 - Develop a Procedure for Handling the Clingers.
 In advance, devise a method for handling those visitors who want to share their story—their entire story!—with you.
 When they start to become clingy, politely hand them a project questionnaire that they can fill out right then and there or fill out later.
 For example, you might say, "Wow, sounds you have a lot going on!
 [Hand over the form.]
 Could you take a moment to give us some details about your upcoming projects?
 Then let's talk after we all get back from the show."
 You accomplish a number of things with this: 1) You get clingers to focus; 2) You get the most important thing you want out of your encounter which is a lead (if there really is potential); and, 3) You get your time back.
-Click here for tips to avoid giving away consulting freebies if you're presenting at a show.

 - Remember Why You're Exhibiting.
 You are exhibiting to make sales, not friends, although that does often happen at shows.
 You are also not a show visitor's on-demand consultant or therapist.
 Be polite, be professional, be productive.
-Click here to learn more about finding the balance between networking and selling at trade shows.

 - Get Your Story Straight.
 I've seen a lot of booth reps who set up their booths, sometimes very beautiful booths with lots of product to show, and then they screw it up by not having a clue as to what to say when someone arrives at their booth.
 If you prepare proper qualifying questions to weed out those with low potential, you'll be spending more time with those prospects that matter.
 Qualifying questions also help direct your interaction with booth visitors so that you can quickly assess their needs, gather the information you need, and send them on their merry way.
-Click here to see what your trade show booth really says about you.

 Disclaimer: The author/publisher has used best efforts in preparation of this article.
 No representations or warranties for its contents, either expressed or implied, are offered or allowed and all parties disclaim any implied warranties of merchantability or fitness for your particular purpose.
 The advice, strategies and recommendations presented herein may not be suitable for you, your situation or business.
 Consult with a professional adviser where and when appropriate.
 The author/publisher shall not be liable for any loss of profit or any other damages, including but not limited to special, incidental, consequential, or other damages.
 So by reading and using this information, you accept this risk.